lkpetrich/Semisimple-Lie-Algebras/README.md

 Extra Mma Notebooks -- contains files for doing such extras as explicit constructions of various representations and attempts to find higher-power invariants.

-Extra Python Files -- contains versions of the main Python files that use Numerical Python (NumPy): http://www.numpy.org/ Though their performance is disappointing, I am including them for the benefit of anyone who might want to experiment with them.
+Extra Python Files -- contains versions of the main Python files that use [Numerical Python (NumPy)](http://www.numpy.org/) Though their performance is disappointing, I am including them for the benefit of anyone who might want to experiment with them.